Background/Mission of the Cox® Certification Courses

 - Currently, the course is developed for a one weekend attendance of 14 hours.
 The next will be September 30-October 1, 2017.

 - The exams are incorporated into the weekend.

 - Click here for the study guide to the Cox Technic Cervical Spine Certification Course/Exam.

 (Students from schools where a Cox® Technic course is taught by an Active Cox® Certified physician may be exempt from taking Part I -- if they take the Part II course within 2 years from graduation - although taking Part I is highly encouraged.)

 Part II must be taken within 2 years of taking Part I (or from graduation if a student per the above description).

 Doctors remain listed as ACTIVE for two years.
-If the doctor does not re-certify by the end of the second year (January 1 of each year the list is updated.), the doctor's name is listed as INACTIVE.
+If the doctor does not Re-Certify by the end of the second year, the doctor's name is REMOVED FROM THE REFERRAL DIRECTORY.

 - The physician has been Certified for the first time within the past 2 years.

-- The physician, after being Certified, has taken a 12 hour Cox Seminar to become Re-certified within the past 2 years.
+- The physician, after being Certified, is currently recertified within the past 2 years.

 - The Re-Certification process enhances Certified Practitioners’ awareness and knowledge of the latest research, clinical outcomes and procedures related to Cox® Technic as well as keeps the Referral Directory reliable.